 - Heat pan and add oil over medium-high heat.
 Sauté garlic and shallot until fragrant, about 1 minute.

 - Add minced mushroom and cook until soft, about 2-3 minutes.

 - Add chopped kimchi with kimchi juice, stir-fry for another 1-2 minutes.

 - Add heavy cream and lower heat to low-medium.
 Let simmer for 3-4 minutes.

-- Drain pasta and reserve 1 tbsp of pasta water.
+- Drain pasta and reserve 1 tablespoon of pasta water.
 Add noodles and pasta water to cream sauce.
 Coat evenly.

 - Add in parmesan and stir until melted and evenly incorporated.